openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 The existing tools to solve this problem aren't the greatest, which is why we had to develop a custom solution.
-We'd be happy to talk through the specifics with your organization; contact us today!
+We'd be happy to talk through the specifics with your organization; contact us today.

 Advanced Reporting
 ---